SEO for Sydney Beauty Salons

 The complete SEO guide for Sydney beauty salons.
 Real examples, step-by-step implementation, schema markup code, and monthly content calendars to grow your business.

-The Sydney Beauty & Wellness Market in 2026
+The Sydney Beauty & Salon Market in 2026

 Real SEO Examples: Who's Doing It Right (And Wrong)

-Let's look at real Sydney beauty salons and analyse what makes their SEO work — or fail.
+Let's look at real Sydney beauty and hair salons and analyse what makes their SEO work — or fail.

 Here's what they do right: